aws-samples/http-api-aws-fargate-cdk/README.md

 At the second prompt, enter y and CDK cli shall deploy the HttpApiStack and will create 21 resources.

-## Testing the Http Api
+## Test the Http Api

 Take a note of the EC2 ip address along with the Http Api endpoints of the Book Service and Author Service as shown in Fig 6.
+We shall connect to the EC2 instance in the consumer VPC to test the HTTP API.
 Using the Cloud9 terminal run the following commands:
 ```bash
 cd ~/environment/http-api-aws-fargate-cdk/
 export EC2_IP_ADDRESS=x.x.x.x